ducvps12/index.github.io/README.md

 1. Fork this repository
 2. Go to Settings → Pages
 3. Select `main` branch as source
-4. Your link bio will be live at `https://yourusername.github.io/mtd-linkbio`
+4. Your link bio will be live at `https://yourusername.github.io/index.github.io`
+5. Or use custom domain by adding `CNAME` file

 ### Option 3: Custom Domain
 1. Follow Option 2